-With the feedstocks used for the production of sustainable aviation fuel (SAF), it is a challenge is to carefully consider all legitimate claims on resource usage (e.g. energy, land, water, raw materials) and to produce and use them in the right way.
+With the feedstocks used for the production of sustainable aviation fuel (SAF), it is a challenge is to carefully consider all legitimate claims on resource usage (e.g. energy, land, water, raw materials) as well as produce and use them in the right way.

-Currently, the biggest part of our SAF is produced from locally sourced waste oils.
+Currently, the majority of SkyNRG’s SAF is produced from locally sourced waste oils.
 Going forward, we will focus on diversifying this feedstock pool and continue to keep a strong focus on true waste and residue streams.
-In assessing the sustainability of these feedstocks, we will not only take all direct impacts into consideration, but we will also assess (potential) indirect effects (e.g. ILUC, indirect displacement).
+Furthermore, we aim to constantly innovate and develop facilities that can produce SAF without using biomass, for example, by using CO2 and green hydrogen as inputs.